Years in the making: new polio vaccine approved for emergency use

-Ten years ago, a group of researchers began advancing a groundbreaking new polio vaccine called nOPV2.
-By the time it came to PATH’s doorstep in 2015, the data were already promising, but even the best health innovations face obstacles on their way to the people and communities who need them.
+More than a decade ago, a group of researchers began advancing a groundbreaking new polio vaccine called nOPV2.
+By the time it came to PATH’s doorstep in 2015, it was ready for clinical testing.

 Genetic stability for a safer vaccine